johndeighan/base-utils/README.md

 ```

 You might note that the tests are not named.
 The unit tester can determine
-on which line the tests exists and will report that whether a test succeeds
+on which line the tests exist and will report that whether a test succeeds
 or fails, thus allowing you to locate it quickly.

 In addition, you can override methods `transformValue()` and/or